joerischasfoort/money-macro/_posts/the monetary financial system/2021-4-21-monetary-economics-lebanon.md

 So yeah, that was my take on this tragic crisis.
 Do you agree?
 Have I missed something?
 I probably did, so let me know in the comments, I’ll be happy to continue the discussion there with you.

-And, if you were intrigued by this video have a look at my channel’s pages, where you will find similar videos on other countries as well as explanations of some of the basic economic concepts that underpin this video such as exchange rates and the balance of payments.
+And, if you were intrigued by this blog have a look at my [other blogs](https://www.moneymacro.rocks/blog/) or [YouTube channel](https://www.youtube.com/moneymacro), where you will find similar blogs and videos on other countries as well as explanations of some of the basic economic concepts that underpin this video such as [exchange rates](https://www.moneymacro.rocks/2021-02-12-exchange-rates-explained/) and the [balance of payments](https://www.moneymacro.rocks/2021-02-18-balance-of-payments/).

 ### Other sources
 Here are some of the sources I used which I couldn't directly attribute to a certain part of the blog: